gtgambit/nextjs-test/README.md

-Test App of Next.js + typeScript and jsonplaholder api.
+Test App with Next.js + typeScript and jsonplaceholder api.
-Tested SSR, SSG, dynamic routes
+Tested SSR, SSG, dynamic routes.
+It was awesome.